erikgranlund/youtube_channel_to_podcast/README.md

 > pip install -r requirements.txt

-You will also need to fill out the config\_template.py file and name it config.py and create a .boto configuration file.
+You will also need to fill out the config\_template.py file, rename it config.py and create a .boto configuration file.

-The .boto configuration file is documented at: http://docs.pythonboto.org/en/latest/boto\_config\_tut.html
+The .boto configuration file is documented at: http://docs.pythonboto.org/en/latest/boto_config_tut.html